 But you’re now using a proven system that’s made your life easier.

 If you don’t believe this can be your reality, you’re wrong.
 You have what it takes to solve your problems, but you’ll need to practice.
 Start by asking one question today as you face a problem.

 Then, keep doing the same until you’re asking several questions for each of your problems.
 You won’t master the 5 Whys technique overnight.
 But, with enough practice, this technique will feel more natural.

-More About Problem Solving
+More Problem Solving Techniques